mdlacasse/Owl/src/owlplanner/cli/README.md

 Results saved to: examples/Case_kim+sam-spending_results.xlsx
 ```

-This example runs the `Case_kim+sam-spending` plan file located in the `examples` directory.
-The results of the run are saved to a new Excel file with `_results.xlsx` appended to the original plan file name.
-A copy of the input OWL plan file is saved as the new first tab in the Excel file.
+This example runs the `Case_kim+sam-spending` case file located in the `examples` directory.
+The results of the run are saved to a new Excel file with `_results.xlsx` appended to the original case file name.
+A copy of the input Owl case file is saved as the new first tab in the Excel file.

 ### Solver options from the command line